DUI from Marijuana

 Jury Instruction for DUI Marijuana Cases with Field Sobriety Exercises

-The Gerhardt court also found that another consequence of the lack of consensus regarding the FSTs is the fact that FSTs cannot be treated as scientific “tests” of impairment and the evidence of performance on FSTs, alone, is not sufficient to support a finding that a defendant’s ability to drive safely was impaired due to the consumption of marijuana.
+The Gerhardt court also found that another consequence of the lack of consensus regarding the FSTs is the fact that FSTs cannot be treated as scientific “tests” of impairment.
+For this reason, evidence of performance on FSTs alone is not sufficient to support a finding that a defendant’s ability to drive safely was impaired due to the consumption of marijuana.

 The court developed the following model jury instructions for DUI cases involving the use of marijuana: